biothings/biothings.api/docs/tutorial/studio_guide.rst

             }
        }

+- If you want to use multiple uploader in you data plugin, you will need to use *uploaders* section, it's a list of above *uploader*.
+Please see https://github.com/remoteeng00/pharmgkb/tree/pharmgkb_v5 for a example about multiple uploader definition.

+.. note:: Please do not use both *uploaders* and *uploader* in your manifest file.

-.. note:: Please see https://github.com/sirloon/mvcgi for a simple plugin definition. https://github.com/sirloon/gwascatalog will show how to use the ``release`` key; https://github.com/sirloon/FIRE will demonstrate the parallelization in the uploader section.
+.. note:: Please see https://github.com/sirloon/mvcgi for a simple plugin definition. https://github.com/sirloon/gwascatalog will show how to use the ``release`` key; https://github.com/remoteeng00/FIRE will demonstrate the parallelization in the uploader section.

 4.2.
 Advanced plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This type of plugins is more advanced in the sense that it's plain python code.
-They typically come from a code export of a manifest plugin.
+They typically come from a code export of a manifest plugin but has slightly different (Following the **A.5.2.
+Code export** section, the exported python code is placed in ``hub/dataload/sources/*`` folder, but advanced plugins are placed in the same folder with manifest plugins at ``config.DATA_PLUGIN_FOLDER``).
 The resulting python code defines dumpers and uploaders as python class, inheriting from BioThings SDK components.
 These plugins can be written from scratch, they're "advanced" because they require more knowledge about
 BioThings SDK.

 In the root folder (local folder or remote git repository), a ``__init__.py`` is expected, and should